Saudi Arabia builds start-up culture with state oil money

 Saudi Aramco founded its Aramco Entrepreneurship Center (AEC) in 2011.
 Its managing director Sami Khursani told Reuters: "We have Aramco’s support to invest more and more.
 Money here is not an issue - we are looking for quality deals that are entrepreneurially promising."

-"We want to enhance the prosperity of the economy through product and service diversification, localising technologies, developing small and medium enterprises and expanding the pool of Saudi entrepreneurs."
+"We want to enhance the prosperity of the economy through product and service diversification, localizing technologies, developing small and medium enterprises and expanding the pool of Saudi entrepreneurs."

 Aramco has invested over $2 million in Jouf's venture since he returned from living in the United States in 2011 and founded his firm with a staff of two.
 His company, PayTabs, now has 45 employees in the Middle East and North Africa, and expects to have 70 by the end of next year as it expands in Asia.

 Gradually, entrepreneurship is becoming a buzz word in Saudi Arabia.
-Universities hold lectures on it; chambers of commerce and government agencies stage conferences on the subject; newspapers and television programmes celebrate it.
+Universities hold lectures on it; chambers of commerce and government agencies stage conferences on the subject; newspapers and television program celebrate it.

 CREATING A CULTURE